 Select Digital Stereo (HDMI) output (unplugged) or Built-in Audio.

 Go to the Output tab.

 Make sure HDML/DisplayPort is selected.

-Wayland display manager does not seem to support FFMPEG screen recording, therefore Airtame Application does not support Wayland.
-When screen sharing with Wayland, the screen appears black with only your cursor displaying (note that this does not apply to window sharing: it works as expected).
+Wayland display manager does not seem to support FFMPEG screen recording, therefore the Airtame Application does not support Wayland.
+When screen sharing with Wayland, the screen appears black with only your cursor displayed (note that this does not apply to window sharing: it works as expected).
 If you are using Wayland and still would like to share your entire screen, there is a workaround.
 Start the app from the command line with an additional argument, for example: